Close

 Supervision is crucial for safety; observe your baby closely.

 Frequently adjust their position to keep it enjoyable.
-Incorporate tummy time into daily routines for consistency.
+Incorporate belly time into daily routines for consistency.

 Early and consistent practice helps your baby achieve important milestones.
 Remember, your presence reassures and motivates them.
 Tummy time boosts overall development, laying a strong foundation for their growth journey.

-Avoid doing tummy time directly after you feed your baby, as this can cause discomfort, resulting in crying or vomiting.
+Avoid doing tummy exercises directly after you feed your baby, as this can cause discomfort, resulting in crying or vomiting.

 How Long Should You Do Tummy Time?